PROLAPSE OF HAND AND ARM OR FOOT AND LEG

 The fetal head remains high and deviated from the midline during labor, especially after the membranes rupture

 In the absence of complications and with conservative management, the results should be no worse than with other presentations.

 The mechanism of labor is that of the main presenting part.
-Because the diameter is increased, the chance of ...
+Because the diameter ...